 - Mix meats together, form into wide thin patties and brown well in hot skillet.
 Chop patties into small chunks and set aside.

-- If there is much liquid left behind separate it and either discard the fat or return it to the pan.
+- If there is much liquid left behind, separate it and either discard the fat or return it to the pan.
+I return it.
 Reserve the remaining liquid.

-- Add the salt, sugar and ground pepper, and bring to a simmer.
+- Add the salt, sugar and ground pepper, and all remaining herbs and spices (except fresh herbs reserved till end) and bring to a simmer.

 - Simmer uncovered, stirring frequently (every 5 minutes or so - I set a timer every time to remind myself) until reduced to a good thickness.
 It takes a while.
 It goes fastest if you have a nice wide, shallow skillet or saute pan.
 When reducing anything, surface area is your friend.
-You can speed things up with more heat, but if it's hotter than a slow simmer you'll need to stir constantly.
+The wider the better.
+You can speed things up with more heat, but if it's hotter than a slow simmer you'll need to stir relatively constantly, and forgetting could ruin the batch.

-- NOTE ON SAUCE TEXTURE: If you plan to use this sauce on fresh or "ready to bake" pasta (any noodles you don't boil) the sauce should be looser because the noodles will need to soak up some liquid.
-You can 1) stop reducing earlier, while it is still fairly loose, or 2) add liquid back after reducing using any combination of dry red wine, tomato juice or venison or beef stock after your reducing is completed.
-If you choose option 2, bring it back up to a simmer before continuing.
+- NOTE ON SAUCE TEXTURE: If you plan to use this sauce on fresh or "ready to bake" pasta (noodles you don't boil) the sauce should be looser because the noodles will need to soak up some liquid.
+You can stop reducing earlier, while it is still fairly loose, or add liquid back after reducing using any combination of dry red wine, tomato juice, stock or water.
+If adding liquid back, bring the sauce back up to a simmer before continuing.

-- Add the reserved parsley and any reserved fresh herbs.
+- Mix in the parsley and any other reserved fresh herbs.

-- Simmer not more than 10 minutes, remove from heat.
-Remove bay leaf.
+- Remove bay leaf.
 Taste and add salt/pepper as necessary.
-Enjoy!

 Options: Add Roughly 1 Tbsp butter for each 6oz of tomato.
 Add a little olive oil to the sauce.